JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 </td><td></td><td>

-A Perforce Helix Core client installed on the server.
-See [Perforce compatibility issues](integrating-teamcity-with-perforce.md#Perforce+Helix+Core+Compatibility).
+A Perforce Helix Core client installed on the server (2017.1+ versions are supported).

 </td></tr>